kittykatattack/hexi/README.md

   actions.
   Intuitive `press`, `release`, `over`, `out` and `tap` methods for buttons and interactive sprites.
 - Easy-to-use keyboard key bindings.
-The arrow and space keys are built-in, and you can easily define your own with the `keyboard` method.
+Easily define your own with the `keyboard` method.
 - A built-in universal `pointer` that works with both the mouse and touch.
 Assign your own custom `press`, `release` and `tap` methods